Rōnin (student): Social context

+This table shows how many rōnin from five different high schools in Japan attended different ranks of supplementary education classes in a yobikō.
+The data collected shows that the higher the prestige of high school, which is typically attended by the upper-class, had more attendance in higher ranked supplementary education classes.

 In popular culture

 Rōnin appear frequently in fiction and Japanese popular culture.
 As an example, the manga and anime series Love Hina features three main characters, Keitaro Urashima, Naru Narusegawa, and Mutsumi Otohime, who are described as rōnin throughout most of the series.
 In the manga and anime series Chobits, the protagonist, Hideki Motosuwa, is a rōnin studying at a preparatory school to get into college.
 Maison Ikkoku also features a rōnin as its main character; the series centers around his studying for exams as he is distracted by others that he lives with.
 The protagonist of Sekirei, Minato Sahashi, is also a rōnin.
-Kanamemo's Hinata Azuma is a roninsei as well due to her love of gambling and money making, activities which hinder her studies.
+Kanamemos Hinata Azuma is a rōnin as well due to her love of gambling and money making, activities which hinder her studies.